shekeriev/suse-tu/lecture-3/demo.md

 A multi-part session that aims to cover various basic concepts and techniques when working with containers.
 The journey starts with a single **Docker** host.
 Then, once the basics are covered, will move on to a single **k3s** host.
 It will be used to do a transition to the **Kubernetes** way of working with containers.
 Finally, if the time allows, a three-node **k3s** cluster will be created.

+The content is organized in the following sections:

+* Part 1: Introduction to containers with Docker
+* Part 2: Getting to know Kubernetes with k3s
+* Part 3: Kubernetes cluster with k3s (*)
+* Homework

 All sections marked with (*) are not mandatory.

 The most up to date version of this document can be found here: <https://github.com/shekeriev/suse-tu/tree/main/lecture-3/demo.md>